 Just below is the beach and slipway of Castlehaven - ideal for launching kayaks.
 It can be reached directly, but it’s something of a scramble.

 The cottage is at the westerly end of the Drishane Estate that stretches over to Castletownshend.
-It is approached from above down a steep and twisting private driveway, but there is ample parking space ahead.
+It is approached from above down a precipitous and twisting private driveway, but there is ample flat turning space ahead.

 Smoking - No, sorry!